March 27, 2026

 Environmental impacts

-• The combined-cycle gas plant is proposed for a greenfield site in Anderson County with many precious natural features, including streams and wetlands.
+• The combined-cycle gas plant is proposed for a greenfield site in Anderson County with many precious natural features, including a stretch of Beaver Creek and its associated wetlands, which connect downstream to Rocky River and Lake Secession.

 • Even if these streams and wetlands are not directly filled or rerouted, which could become necessary during construction, they will be disturbed by the siting and construction of this project.